Information for External Assessors assessing Disabled Students coming to the University of Cumbria for Disabled Students Allowance

 - where appropriate, teaching and learning preparatory resources for a specific teaching session on the Virtual Learning Environment in advance.

-- a stock of digital recorders, including adapted recorders for visually impaired students, which may be borrowed on short term loan from Library and Student Services (LiSS) to record teaching sessions.
-All disabled students that require, as a reasonable adjustment, to record teaching and learning sessions, are required to contact LiSS and have an individual action plan in place to permit recording.
+- a stock of digital recorders, including adapted recorders for visually impaired students, which may be borrowed on short term loan from the Library to record teaching sessions.
+All disabled students that require, as a reasonable adjustment, to record teaching and learning sessions, are required to contact the Library and have an individual action plan in place to permit recording.
 At this current time the University does not have lecture audio capture facilities in teaching and learning accommodation.

 - a number of assistive work stations, mainly within library environments, that provide adjustable height desks, supportive seating, high-visibility key boards, tracker balls and some dual screens.
 All computers have read and write software installed alongside Windows 7 accessibility features.